“What happens if the cost of repairs to my investment property is higher than the bond the tenant has paid?” (Owner, WA)

-Any obvious maintenance and repair issues should be noted in the property condition report – this document is required to be completed by the owner when a tenant moves into and out of the property.
+The property condition report should note any obvious maintenance and repair issues.
+This document must be completed by the owner when a tenant moves into and out of the property.

-Repairs are your responsibility as the landlord, but if your tenant or resident caused the damage, you can ask them to arrange or pay for repairs.
+Repairs are your responsibility as the landlord, but if your tenant or resident caused the damage, you could ask them to arrange or pay for repairs.

 Tenants must continue paying the rent even while they’re waiting for repairs to be done.